vircadia/vircadia-web-sdk/src/domain/ENTITY_SERVER.md

 This is handled by `OctreePacketProcessor.handleOctreePacket()`.
 The packet is not queued for later processing; instead, it is immediately processed by `OctreePacketProcessor.processPacket()`.

 The user application is notified of the new or changed entity via the `EntityServer.entityData` signal.
 This signal (unlike the scripting API's `Entities.addingEntity` signal) includes all the entity data (not just the entity ID) because the user application will want all the data in order to render it.
 When an entity is edited, all data concerning this entity is passed to the user application.

+The Web SDK equivalent of the C++'s `OctreeProcessor::processDatagram` is `EntityData.read()`.
+It returns an array of entity properties unlike the C++ code which traverses an octree and updates or creates new nodes as the data are read.

 ##### `EntityQueryInitialResultsComplete`